 Everything you love about spinach artichoke dip packed into a tasty 1-2 bite!
-These baked spinach artichoke bites are easy, cheesy & perfect for your next Christmas appetizer party!
+These baked spinach artichoke bites are easy, cheesy & perfect for your next appetizer party!

 There’s something about spinach artichoke dip that I can never seem to get enough of… especially around the holidays!
 And these baked spinach artichoke bites are such a fun way to serve it!
 (They’re very similar to my baked cranberry brie bites – just a more savory and cheesier option.😉) Loaded with all the cheesy goodness you love about traditional spinach dip yet made slightly healthier with the addition of protein packed Greek yogurt.